lindenb/jvarkit/docs/Bam2Wig.md

     -o, --output
       Output file.
 Optional .
 Default: stdout
     --partition
-      When using display READ_GROUPS, how should a group the read groups ?
+      When using display READ_GROUPS, how should we partition the ReadGroup ?
       Default: sample
       Possible Values: [readgroup, sample, library, platform, center, sample_by_platform, sample_by_center, sample_by_platform_by_center, any]
     --pedigree, -ped